 Use of segregation and traceability procedures to maintain the identity of specific lots of products or processed products throughout all stages of production, maintenance, transportation, storage and processing.
-IP is primarily used to preserve the authenticity of defined traits or characteristics of products, one of which is the non-GMO status of the product.
+IP is primarily used to preserve the authenticity of defined traits or characteristics of products, one of which is the ProTerra Insecta certified status of the product.